MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecating-with-statements-overview.md

 ### Pragmas

-It is also possible to use `#pragma` to suppress individual warnings for one or more lines of code.
+It's also possible to use `#pragma` to suppress individual warnings for one or more lines of code.
 For more information, see [Pragma Warning](directives/devenv-directive-pragma-warning.md).

 ```AL
 #pragma warning disable AL0606